ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_cpu_module.rst

                 <td>
                 </td>
                 <td>
                         <div>New number of CPU cores per socket.
 The number of CPU cores in the virtual machine must be a multiple of the number of cores per socket.</div>
+                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
             <tr>